• Skip to primary navigation

 Tweet

-This high-protein cottage cheese crispy potato salad is creamy, herby, and nutritious.
+This high-protein cottage cheese crispy potato salad is creamy, herby, and nutritious and no mayo needed.
 With tuna, hard-boiled eggs, and whipped cottage cheese instead of mayo.
 It’s a filling and protein-rich option perfect for lunch or dinner or as a side dish.

 High protein potato salad plate garnished with hard boiled potatoes and sun dried tomatoes.